 Nuit Blanche news

-For this exceptional Nuit blanche, the Mémorial de la Shoah is pleased to revisit the work of Chantal Akerman, crossing several dimensions, notably biographical, of his polymorphic and innovative journey that has marked the history of contemporary art and cinema.
+For this exceptional Nuit blanche, the Shoah Memorial is pleased to revisit the work of Chantal Akerman, combining several dimensions, notably biographical, of her polymorphous and innovative journey that has marked the history of contemporary art and cinema.

 OPENING OF THE WHITE NIGHT